YSTEMandChess/app.ystemandchess.com/README.md

 The final piece of the puzzle is to add the chess client.
 This is in the directory `chessClient`.
+This can be run on any apache server however we currently look at port 80 for such server.

+So, on ubuntu, in order to add such a thing, after navigating into the `chessClient` directory, run the command `sudo cp -r * /etc/www/html/`.
+You will need to do this every time you make a change to the `chessClient` directory.